Statistics 234

 This graduate course will focus on reinforcement learning algorithms and sequential decision-making methods with special attention to how these methods can be used in digital health.
 Reinforcement learning (RL) is the area of machine learning which is concerned with sequential decision making.
 We will focus on the areas of sequential decision making that concern both how to select optimal treatment actions as well as how to evaluate the impact of these actions.

 This course will cover the following topics: Markov Decision Processes, on-policy and off-policy RL, least squares methods in RL and Bayesian RL, namely posterior sampling.
 Most of the course will focus on Bayesian RL via posterior sampling.
 Bayesian RL is particularly useful in mobile health as posterior sampling facilitates off-policy and continual learning.
-The Bayesian paradigm facilitates the use of prior data in initializing an RL algorithm.
+Further the Bayesian paradigm facilitates the use of prior data in initializing an RL algorithm.
 If time permits, we will spend some time at the end of the semester on hierarchical RL as this area provides a way to start thinking about managing multiple types of mHealth treatments each targeting a different reward.
 Other topics from statistics, machine learning and RL that are potentially important in digital health but that we won’t cover are (you could consider in your class project) include: 1) transfer learning (using data on other similar users to enable faster learning); 2) non-stationarity (dealing with slowly changing or abrupt changes in user behavior); 3) interpretability of policies (enabling communication with behavioral scientists by making connections to behavioral theories); 4) using approximate system dynamic models to speed up learning, 5) multi-agent RL and 6) multi-task learning.

 Professor: Susan Murphy (samurphy@g.harvard.edu).

-Class Times: Monday and Wednesday 1:30pm-2:45pm TBN.
+Class Times: Monday and Wednesday 1:30pm-2:45pm Science Center 222.
 No class 2/19, 3/11, 3/13.

 TF: